encode/httpx/docs/quickstart.md

 By default, HTTPX will follow redirects for anything except `HEAD` requests.

 The `history` property of the response can be used to inspect any followed redirects.
-It contains a list of all any redirect responses that were followed, in the order in which they were made.
+It contains a list of any redirect responses that were followed, in the order in which they were made.

 For example, GitHub redirects all HTTP requests to HTTPS.